 Neville G. Pinto, PhD

-Pinto joined the University of Louisville as Dean of the J.B.
-Speed School of Engineering in 2011.
+Pinto joined the University of Louisville as Dean of the Speed School of Engineering in 2011.
 While dean, his accomplishments included overseeing a major expansion in the enrollment of the college and spearheading the development of the Belknap Engineering and Applied Sciences Research Park.
 He significantly strengthened the university’s relationship with GE, to develop a partnership that has led to significant educational and career opportunities for students and encouraged the company to bring its FirstBuild microfactory to campus.
 This effort earned the Silver Fleur-de-Lis award from Greater Louisville Inc. in 2015.

 Between May 2015 and July 2016, Pinto served as Interim Executive Vice President and University Provost at UoL.
 During this period, he finalized the 21st Century University Plan and launched major initiatives to strengthen educational excellence, student success and access, research and community engagement.
 He was appointed Acting President in 2016.